wp-persian/wp-jalali/readme.txt

 = What's new in version 5.0?

-wp-jalali v5.0 is a full rewrite of the 4.x plugin by [Zakrot Group](http://zakrot.com/).
+wp-jalali v5.0 is a full rewrite of the 4.x plugin by [Zakrot Web Solutions](http://zakrot.com/).
 This version improves plugin's performance significantly and provides a better user and developer experience.

 = Where can I ask my questions regarding this plugin?